-There are three assignments for this class, each of which involves applying course concepts to existing technologies.
-The first two you will complete on your own; the third will be done in collaboration with a classmate.
+There are three essays for this class, each of which involves applying course concepts to existing technologies.
 You will practice thinking through a design problem space, evaluate a piece of technology, and propose improvements to an existing technology.
-A more detailed summary of the requirements for each assignment can be downloaded from Carmen.
+I will release specifics about each assignment about 2 weeks prior to each due date.